Many educators see e-portfolios as vital to learning, teaching and assessment. Our quick guide takes you through the basics.

 - Assessing learning in a more authentic way

-- Making sense of learning and achievements across disparate parts of the curriculum
+- Making sense of learning and achievements across various parts of the curriculum

 - Engaging with personal and continuing professional development